codingMustache/codingMustache/README.md

 ## Joke of the Day

-A Skeleton walked into a bar he said I need a beer and a mop
+Why did the sentence fail the driving test?
+It never came to a full stop.

 ## Daily Trivia

-Who is the founder of Palantir?
+How many bytes are in a single Kibibyte?
- 1. Marc Benioff
+ 1. 1024
- 2. Peter Thiel
+ 2. 1240
- 3. Mark Zuckerberg
+ 3. 2400
- 4. Jack Dorsey
+ 4. 1000

 <details>
   <summary>Answer</summary>
-  Peter Thiel
+  1024
 </details>